Visitors are always welcome at our meetings! Bring a friend, colleague, family

 Our next meeting will be

-This month the Junior Rockhounds will be learning the process of how to
+This month the Junior Rockhounds will be continuing their discussion on

 If you have questions about the club, visit to the Contacts page